byggemandboesen/H-line-software/README.md

 The UI is made with the [kivymd](https://github.com/kivymd/KivyMD) language for python.<br>

 #### Error when using UI on Raspberry Pi
 You may experience an error similar to , `Unable to get a window, abort` on a Raspberry pi.
-Please get the following commands:
+Please get the following packages:
 ```bash
 sudo apt-get install libsdl2-2.0-0 libsdl2-image-2.0-0 libsdl2-mixer-2.0-0 libsdl2-ttf-2.0-0
 ```